keithieopia/Extract/README.md

 This version actually looks at the file's [content](https://en.wikipedia.org/wiki/List_of_file_signatures) to figure out what it is, regardless of it's extension.

-### 3. Shell script vs. BASH function
+### 3. Better cross-platform support

+#### 7-Zip differences
+Package names for 7-Zip vary greatly between operating systems and Linux distributions (e.g.: `7z`, `7za`, and `7zr`), this version of `extract` find which is installed, and if all are available, it intelligently picks the most feature rich version.

+#### Shell Agnostic
+By converting `extract` to a shell script, users can use `extract` with their favorite shell.
+Previously, `extract` was a BASH function which was not compatible with other shells such as Zsh and Fish.

+Furthermore, a single file shell script is:

-* Easier to update
+    * Easier to update (and arguably install)
-* No longer dependant on using BASH as your shell, `extract` now works if the user has Fish or Zsh as their shell
     * Easier to debug, test, and contribute
     * Easier to install globally for all users

 ## How to install